BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #endif
 ```

+**CAUTION**\
 At this point, I want to discuss about the raw data types used by the CS.
-All types would hold the raw data types (e.g. int, double) and DAG_Nodes.
+**All types would hold only the raw data types (e.g. int, double) and DAG_Nodes as the object relations are covered by the DAG.**
 The MySQL DB, the UI and the SP interfaces involve the transfer of the raw data.
 Currently, its impossible to automize these interactions due to the data types of the members.
-Hence, this issues are wrapped by the interfaces and concepts to be implemented in the final types (e.g. EO_Panel).
+Hence, these issues are wrapped by the interfaces and concepts to be implemented in the final types (e.g. EO_Panel).
 However, if we define a uniform intterface for the raw data, the definition of the final derived classes would be way more clear
 and the load on the clients will be quite less.

 The operations on the raw data includes the name, the type and the value.
-Hence, the following interface would satisfy the interface requirements:
+Hence, the following interface would satisfy these three requirements:

 ```
 // ~/src/system/SC_Data.h